jotaah123/secthemall/README.md

 it takes just few seconds!
 Just enter your e-mail address, and secthemall.com will do the dirty job for you.

 The first time you run the `secthemall.sh` script, it'll check if all required components are present.
-The following executables must be present:
+The following software must be installed:

 - **iptables** (yes...
 Would you believe it?)
 - **openssl** (for encrypt logs before send it)